LucasAramberry/Virtual-Library-Api-Rest/README.md

 <h3>Personal Project Virtual Library Api Rest</h3>

 This project, called Virtual Library, is a REST API developed using Java and Spring Boot.
-It incorporates some technologies like JWT for authentication, Swagger for API documentation, and Spring Boot Test for unit and integration testing.
+It incorporates some technologies like JWT for authentication, Swagger for API documentation, Spring Boot Test for unit and integration tests, environments and profiles, and more detailed technologies used.

 <h3>Description:</h3>